nosarthur/gita/README.md

 More implementation details are in [design.md](https://github.com/nosarthur/gita/blob/master/doc/design.md).

-You can also make donation to me on [patreon](https://www.patreon.com/nosarthur).
+You can also sponsor me on GitHub.
 Any amount is appreciated!

 ## Contributors